 We need them-these men with engineers' training-as business men.
 The man who is to go into the office end of a great industrial concern ought to know all the ins and outs of the business, as well as the man who goes into the draughting room.
 The man in the office, the man who steps by reason of money or inheritance into a high place in the firm, ought to know the details of his industry, so that he will not be fooled by his foremen or managed by his managers.
-If his business is to succeed for himself and turn out the best possible products for the community, it is well that he should himself have had a technical education, even if it has been found advisable for him to go to Princeton or Harvard to finish up with a classical year or two afterward.
+If his business is to succeed for himself and turn out the best possible products for the community, it is well that he should himself have had a technical education.

-1For historical sketch, see page 129.
+1For historical sketch, see page 130.